input-output-hk/cardano-sl/docs/txp.md

    because `verifyAllIsKnown` is `False`.
 3. All inputs have known format (i. e. `TxInUtxo`).
-In this case (which should be the most common one) we can check all inputs' legitimacy, compare input and output sums, check fee, etc. All inputs must exist in UTXO.
+In this case (which should be the most common one) we can check all inputs' legitimacy, compare input and output sums, check fee, etc.
+   These checks are described in more details below.

+In the following (until [tx size check section](#tx-size-check)) we consider case (3), when all inputs are `TxInUtxo`.
+The next step is to lookup all inputs in UTXO.
+If at least one input is not found, transaction is invalid.
+We further assume that for each input we know corresponding unspent output.
+All inputs must exist in UTXO.
 In the following we describe the case when all inputs have `TxInUtxo` type and we assume that for each input we know corresponding unspent output (if we don't, transaction is invalid).

 All inputs of a transaction must be different and each input must be properly certified by its witness.

-### Witness checks
+#### Witness checks

 Witness checks consist of two parts: we need to check that witness corresponds to the address from the output we want to spend and we